Contextualising-Email-Archives/discovery-tool/Heroku_webapp/Readme.md

 15a.
 The time plot shows the usage of the phrase on the time line and wordcloud shows all relevant words used in those mails to aid your analysis

 #How to run this webapp from heroku
-1. Create a heroku login account
+1. Create a heroku login account, login to heroku cli from your desktop.
-2. Upload the sourcecode to heroku
+2. Upload the sourcecode to heroku by adding project to git push ($git push heroku master)
-3.
+3. Create heroku app
+4. Run from the website provided.